hnlvc/TeamDaysApplication/readme.md

   }
 }
 ```
 ## Questions that might come up
 **Q: Why is this an API, not a function?**

-**A:** Good question.
-I know Google if offering a .NET SDK and gives examples on how to write a function in .NET.
+**A:** Good question, I know Google if offering a .NET SDK and gives examples on how to write a function in .NET.
+I am more experienced in testing
-I decided using an API for this UseCase as I think it's more important getting an overview of my working style.
-In a productive environment, I would prefer using an event triggered function to import orders into the fulfillmenttools
-platform.
-Furthermore, I don't have an testing environment on GCP.
+APIs locally, so this was the quickest solution presenting my working style.
+In productive environments I love using event-triggered Cloud functions such
+as Google Functions or ServiceBus-triggered Azure Functions

-**Q: Why did you use .NET instead of TypeScript?**
+**Q: Why .NET?**

-**A:** My skills in .NET are way higher than my TypeScript skills which are nearly to zero, currently.
+**A:** The .NET 6 and 7 is the eco-system I am most experienced in.

 **Q: Why did you store the API credentials in the appsettings?**

-**A:** As explained above, my goal was showing my engineering approach real quick.
-In production,
-I would have used GCP Secret Manager or Azure Key Vaults.

-## Issues I encountered
-- This was the first full application I set up, took a bit figuring everything out
-  - Registering MediatR in .NET 7 changed a bit
-- Always getting `400 Bad Request` when sending requests to the fft API
+**A:** I don't have an testing environment on GCP or Azure, so Secret Managers and Key Vaults were no option I was able to use.
+So this
+was the quickest way to get that app running.